In conversation with Vinicius Campos: the use of evidence in the Parana State Department of Education in Brazil

 13 February 2024

-SERIES Voices of evidence users
+SERIES Voices of Evidence Users 15 items

 Welcome to the Voices of evidence users interview series, offering first-hand insights from the people who use evidence in decision-making.